Choosing Clothing for Hot Yoga: Tips to Stay Cool and Comfortable

 If your mat isn’t the “sticky” kind, consider an inexpensive yoga towel to sit on top of your mat.
 While you certainly can use a regular beach or bath towel, some may be a bit too thick or completely cover your entire mat.

 Yoga towels are thin and made to grip your yoga mat.
-Choose one that's moisture-absorbing, dries quickly and helps your mat stay dry and odour-free during class.
-If you choose to go this route, spray a little bit of water on the parts of the mat where your hands and feet will be placed when you're in a downward-facing-dog position.
+Choose one that’s moisture-absorbing, dries quickly, and helps your mat stay dry and odor-free during class.
+If you choose to go this route, spray a little bit of water on the parts of the mat where your hands and feet will be placed when you’re in a downward facing dog position.
 The moisture from the water improves the grip on the towel.
 Many yoga studios offer a water spray so you can spray down your towel before class begins.

-Make sure you wipe down your mat after class with an antibacterial wet wipe to remove bacteria and reduce odour.
-Roll your mat up so that the side you practise on is on the "outside", so it can breathe a bit.
+Make sure you wipe down your mat after class with an antibacterial wet wipe to remove bacteria and reduce odor.
+Roll your mat up so that the side you practice on is on the “outside” so it can breathe a bit.

-Roll your mat up so that the side you practise on is on the "outside", so it can breathe a bit.
+Roll your mat up so that the side you practice on is on the “outside” so it can breathe a bit.

 3 More Hot Yoga Tips

 - While clothing is important, hydration is critical.
-Make sure that you stay hydrated during class and take small breaks as needed.
+Make sure to stay hydrated during class and take small breaks as needed.